 The review process typically takes 4 weeks, if no additional documents are required.
 In peak times (April – September) this review may take longer.
 An application may be accepted, refused, or a student may be offered a place on the waitlist.

 Admissions Priority is given to:

-- Students who are guaranteed by stakeholder financial support.
+Students who are guaranteed by stakeholders financial support.

-- Internationally mobile families whose students do not have local educational options due to language or residency.
+Internationally mobile families whose children do not have local educational options due to language or residency.

 Official placement offers are communicated via email indicating a start date.
 Placement offers need to be accepted within 10 days of receipt by email confirmation.
 After this agreement, a later starting date will result in full payment of all days not attended, OR being placed on the waiting list.

 Once the family has accepted the placement offer, they will need to submit a 500 Euro down payment (per student) to hold the space.